 Recipe by: Diana

 Lamb tagine is terrifically warming and elegantly spiced.
 This is an easy tagine recipe that you can prepare for midweek, or for guests.
+One pot means there's less washing up!
 If you do not have a tagine, use a casserole and the end result will still be delicious!

 Recipe by: Florence